-Service Name Treatment Family Care (TFC) Setting Treatment Family Care home Facility License The community based agency that operates the TFC program as required by Department of Public Health; and the individual treatment family care homes as licensed by Department of Health and Human Services.
+Service Name Treatment Family Care (TFC) Setting Treatment Family Care home Facility License The community based agency that operates the TFC program as required by Department of Public Health; and the individual treatment family care homes as licensed by Children and Family Services.
 Basic Definition TFC is an all-inclusive rehabilitative model of care that provides intensive care for youth provided by trained and supported treatment parents.
 TFC must be a community based behavioral health program under the clinical direction of a psychiatrist, psychologist, or LIMHP.
-TFC is a Medicaid eligible, highly supportive, and individualized approach serving youth ages 20 and younger who have a history of trauma in addition to complex mental health or substance use disorders that are causing functional impairment.
-Children and youth with co-occurring developmental or intellectual disabilities and/or who are medically fragile are included.
+TFC is a highly supportive and individualized approach serving Medicaid eligible youth ages 20 and younger who have a history of trauma in addition to complex mental health or substance use disorder that are causing functional impairment.
+TFC is available to children and youth with co-occurring developmental or intellectual disabilities, or who are medically fragile.
 The youth have a history of psychiatric residential or inpatient treatment, or have been unsuccessful in remaining at home with outpatient services, and are clinically identified as requiring out of home treatment at the TFC level.
 This level of care will address the symptoms that affect the-daily functioning of the youth and prevent further regression.
-This service requires intensive involvement and frequent contact between members of the treatment team.
-It is intended to provide a high degree of structure and supervision.
+This service requires intensive involvement and frequent contact between members of the treatment team It is intended to provide a high degree of structure and supervision.
 Service Expectations An Initial Diagnostic Interview (IDI) will be completed prior to the beginning of treatment and will identify TFC as the level of care needed.
 This IDI will serve as the initial treatment plan for the youth until a comprehensive treatment plan is developed.
 The discharge plan is to be defined at intake and is reviewed and updated at each 30 day treatment team meeting, or sooner, as clinically indicated.
 Utilization of a team approach to decision making is used in this program.
 The treatment team will develop the comprehensive treatment plan within 30 days of admission.
 Treatment shall address the mental health/substance use and bio psychosocial issues that have contributed to the youth's need.
 The treatment plan will identify goals, objectives, and interventions necessary to improve or prevent regression in the mental health status of the youth.
 Ongoing treatment meetings will be held at a minimum of every 30 days until treatment services are no longer necessary or the youth is no longer demonstrating benefit from this level of treatment.
 In cases where parental rights are intact and the permanency plan is reunification, the reunifying family is the parent.
 In cases where reunification is not the permanency plan, the reunifying family is identified as the home with which the youth will experience permanency.
-When the youth enters TFC without an identified reunifying home upon discharge, one of the goals of the plan must be to develop that resource while TFC is being provided.
-The treatment team will consist of the youth, TFC parents, licensed clinician, agency staff, reunifying family, and other support networks deemed appropriate to the treatment review and planning process.
+When they pouth enters TFC without an identified reunifying home upon discharge, one of the goals of the plan must be to develop that the provided. the plan must be to develop that resource while TFC is being provided.
+The treatment team will consist of the youth, TFC parents, licensed clinician, agency staff, reunifying family, and other support